Investor RelationsInvestor Relations

 Principle 4-10-1:

-The Company has adopted a Company with an Audit and Supervisory Committee, and while outside directors do not constitute a majority of the Board of Directors, we have established a voluntary Nomination and Compensation Committee.
+The Company has established a Nomination and Compensation Committee as a voluntary advisory body to the Board of Directors.
 The Nomination and Compensation Committee has a majority of independent outside directors, and the chairperson is appointed from among the independent outside directors.
 The committee provides appropriate advice on and involves itself in such matters as the independence, objectivity, and accountability of the functions of the Board of Directors concerning the nomination and compensation of directors and delegation-based executive officers, as well as succession planning.
 By respecting the findings of the Nomination and Compensation Committee, the independence, objectivity, and accountability of the functions of the Board of Directors are also strengthened appropriately.

 Principle 4-11-1: